NinoMarinkovic/NinoMarinkovic/README.md

 HTL student in Austria — Industrial Engineering & Business Informatics.
 I care about clean architecture and build things that actually work — not tutorial projects.
-I use AI tools (Claude, GitHub Copilot) as part of my workflow for debugging, code review, and exploring concepts faster.
-The logic, decisions, and implementation are mine.
+I use AI tools (Claude, GitHub Copilot) as part of my workflow — for debugging, code review, writing parts of the code, and exploring concepts faster.
+The logic and decisions are mine.

 ```bash
 $ cat .profile